Snoogens101/SnoogensArenaRetributionPaladin/README.md

 •	Auto Blessing of Sacrifice @ HP% - Basic and Advanced Logic (Reactive) for Party
 •	Auto Blessing of Sanctuary @ HP% - Basic and Advanced Logic (Reactive) for Party

 **Auto Blessing of Freedom Roots and Slows!**
 • Advanced logic to remove Roots and Slows from yourself and your party members.

 **Auto Cleanse Toxins!**
-• Cleanses yourself of any important Poisons and Diseases
+• Cleanses yourself and your party of any important Poisons and Diseases

 **Placeable, @Cursor or @Player Casts!**
 • Choose how you want to auto cast Final Reckoning